bartificer/programming-by-stealth/docs/_tidbits/tidbit14.md

 TO DO

-## Instalment Resources

-- TO DO (or more likely, delete!

 ## Some Context

 My AI Journey began in work where I agreed with my manager that I would make time in 2025 to experiment with AI so I'd have the needed first-hand experience to have meaningful discussions around the topic in my role as a cybersecurity specialist.
 Because of this work setting, I couldn't just do whatever I wanted; I needed to comply with all our policies, most importantly, our data protection policies.
 With my programming hat on, that meant confining myself to the enterprise versions of Microsoft's Copilot suite, specifically the general-purpose Microsoft 365 chatbot in my Edge sidebar, and GitHub Copilot in VS Code.